 Attendance Requirements In NSW Schools

 Under the NSW Education Act, schools are required to ensure that individual students meet certain attendance standards.
 This includes mandatory attendance for students under 17 years of age unless exemptions are applicable.
-Nautilus Senior College is also required to use state attendance codes to record student attendance on the attendance register or roll.
+Nautilus College is also required to use state attendance codes to record student attendance on the attendance register or roll.

-This will mean parents/carers will be required to assist Nautilus Senior College by managing and providing information to the school about their children's attendance for the purpose of maintaining the required attendance register.
+This will mean parents/carers will be required to assist Nautilus College by managing and providing information to the school about their children's attendance for the purpose of maintaining the required attendance register.
 The following details will assist parents/carers in this process.

 Unjustified Absence: A reason for a student's absence must be provided to the school within seven days or the record on the roll will remain as an 'Unjustified Absence'.
 It is therefore important that parents/carers contact the school on the day of the absence to provide an explanation.